Junos16/Notes/stack vs heap.md

                 - When the function finishes execution and it's stack is deallocated the return value is written to the pre allocated memory location
                 - A pointer can be maintained to this return value allocation so that when the function finishes execution we know where move the stack pointer to
             - Due to the limitations in the size of the stack recursively calling a function a large number of times (or iteratively doing the same) uncontrolably, unpredictably would lead to exhaustion of the parent process's stack
-    - The other should provide high flexibility at the cost of speed and efficiency
+    - Heap: The other should provide high flexibility at the cost of speed and efficiency
         - Memory doesn't need to allocated sequencially allowing for more flexibility in how a programmer organizes their data in memory or modifies them at runtime
         - A data structure could be allocated part by part in separate areas in memory
             - Resizing of data structures is possible